-Through our proprietary property coverage practice, our products extend coverage to renewable energy customers active in wind, solar and battery storage technology.
-Our products, services and expertise can help these industries keep their employees safe and protect their physical assets, balance sheet and ultimately their long term success.
-Our coverage provides insurance solutions for all aspects of a renewable energy business, delivery of technology to site, to development and operations.
-As U.S. domestic and international renewable energy industries continue to expand, our renewable energy practice analyzes industry trends, market data and loss trends to design and develops insurance products tailored to the specific needs of renewable energy businesses.
+Through our proprietary property coverage practice, AXIS extends coverage to renewable energy customers active in wind, solar and battery storage technology.
+Our products, services and expertise can help these industries keep their employees safe and protect their physical assets, balance sheet and ultimately their long-term success.
+Our coverage provides insurance solutions for all aspects of a renewable energy business and the entire lifecycle of a renewable energy project, including site preparation, delivery of technology to site and decommissioning.
+As U.S. domestic and international renewable energy industries continue to expand, our renewable energy practice analyzes industry trends, market data and loss trends to design and develop insurance products tailored to the specific needs of renewable energy businesses.